cafaray/diplo-cloud-notificacion-service/README.md

 # Getting Started

-Ready to integrate pipeline topics into the second round for the Diplomado emission 2 - Module V.
+Ready to integrate the Tekton Pipelines topic into the second round for the Diplomado emission 2 - Module V.

 ## Project